bfontaine/alfred-pp/README.md

 # pp (Alfred workflow)

-This is an Alfred workflow for a quick access to personal homepages of teachers from Paris Diderot University.
+This is an Alfred workflow for a quick access to personal homepages of CS teachers from Paris Diderot University.

 ## Usage